Remember, in Gravity Falls, there is no one you can trust."

 Thus begins Dipper and Mabel's adventures as they interact with the supernatural world that surrounds them, all while following a Myth Arc where Dipper tries to find the journal's mysterious author.

 After the Season 1 finale, the series went on a year-long hiatus.
 Several mini-series of short films were released over the break to keep fans content.
 Season 2 premiered on August 1, 2014, a year after Season 1 ended.
 The series was rebranded as a Disney XD original series, with episodes premiering on that network first before airing later on Disney Channel.
 In November 2015, Alex Hirsch announced that Season 2 would be the final season, with the Grand Finale airing February 15, 2016, as a one-hour special.
-Hirsch has since stated he remains open to the idea of continuing the series with additional episodes or specials, and he delivered with the defictionalized book Gravity Falls: Journal 3 and the comic book anthology Gravity Falls: Lost Legends.
+Hirsch has since stated he remains open to the idea of continuing the series with additional episodes or specials, and he delivered with the defictionalized book Gravity Falls: Journal 3 in 2016, the comic book anthology Gravity Falls: Lost Legends in 2018 and The Book of Bill in 2024.

 A DVD/Blu-ray of the complete series was released on July 24, 2018, from Shout!
 Factory, making it the first Disney animated series to receive such a release.
 In March 2023, the box set was discontinued.